Even a dead guy can make it in the world if he's got himself a college education!

 In their store, Penny Arcade has a shirt that says, "Life's a lich, and then you never die".

 In Unsounded, Duane is an interesting subversion.
 One, he's a quiet, lawful scholar who's been blackmailed into escorting a brat of a child.
 Two, there are indications that his raising was done to him.
+If he has a phylactery, he certainly doesn't know it.

 Yet Another Fantasy Gamer Comic is D&D based, so it features a lich named Lewie (short for King Lewstrom VII).
 At first he was portrayed as an Affably EvilHarmless Villain (a trait he shared with many of the characters) who would gladly lend you some of his skeletal minions to help with your gardening, and was fond of saying "Curses!" when annoyed.
 However, once he got his hands on an artifact that allowed him to summon his death goddess, he became a Not-So-Harmless Villain.